Tomohiro-Nagasaka/Tomohiro-Nagasaka.github.io/Note.md

 Re-install packages by running `npm install'
 Try again to run gatsby develop on your terminal/cmd.
 Good luck and happy coding again 👏

+# Commands

+npm run deploy
+gatsby develop

+use static folder for assets like audio/video